cmaurer/relative.time.parser/README.md

 #### Relative Time Parser Plugin for Moment.js
 This plugin converts a simple string to a manipulated moment object.
-The string format is inspired by Graphite's formate for relative time.
+The string format is inspired by Graphite's format for relative time.

 ##### Install - NPM